Z0etrope/Payslip-Java/Payslip - Seisma/README.txt

 2. The format of the file will always be .csv

-3. The Layout of the .csv file will always be the same as supplied in the .docx Monica,Tan,60050,9%,01 March – 31 March Brend,Tulu,120000,10%,01 March – 31 March
+3. The Layout of the .csv file will always be the same as the format supplied in the .docx Monica,Tan,60050,9%,01 March – 31 March Brend,Tulu,120000,10%,01 March – 31 March

-4.